 Arts & Culture

-At the center of the area’s arts scene is the Tillotson Center, which is home to a large art gallery that exhibits work by local artists.
-It also has a museum of the region’s history and a 171-seat theater that hosts live stage productions, movies, concerts and more.
+At the center of the area’s arts scene are two arts centers, the Tillotson Center and the Great North Woods Center for the Arts.
+The Tillotson Center in downtown Colebrook is home to a large art gallery that exhibits work by local artists and a 171-seat theater that hosts live stage productions, movies, concerts and more.
+The Tillotson Center also houses the Colebrook Area Historical Society annex, which is full of the region’s history.

 The region’s culture is also found in its working farms and historic homesteads.
 The Poore Farm Museum is considered by many people to be New Hampshire’s most important historic landmark.
 The historic homestead and museum portrays what life was like in the area from 1830 to 1980, and the house, barns and out-buildings are all in authentic condition.